Canker Sores in the Throat: 7 Causes & How to Treat

 Learn more about the symptoms of lupus and what can cause this condition.

-What to do: If you suspect you may have systemic lupus erythematosus, you should consult a rheumatologist.
-The throat ulcers tend to improve with treatment of the overall condition, which may involve oral corticosteroids and anti-malarials.
+How to treat: If you suspect you may have systemic lupus erythematosus, you should consult a rheumatologist.
+These canker sores tend to improve with treatment of the overall condition, which may involve oral corticosteroids and anti-malarials.

 6. HIV infection

-HIV can cause one or more throat ulcers that are large, painful and take a long time to cure.
+HIV can cause one or more canker sores in the throat that are large, painful and take a long time to cure.
 This is especially true for patients who are not receiving or adhering to adequate treatment.

 Although an HIV infection can cause minimal symptoms in the beginning, if left untreated, it significantly affect immunity and increase the risk for infections.